Iri25/movies-management/README.md

 # movies-management
 C++ application with a 4-layered architecture: data access layer (Domain), persistence layer (Repository), business layer (Service) and presentation layer (UserInterface).
 The data is saved in memory.
 Functionality tests were performed.
 The main class is Applications.
+The user interface is console type.

 Application for managing movies.
 The application supports the following operations:
 1. Adding movie